-When Captain John Smith explored the rivers of the Chesapeake Bay in 1608, he discovered the gentle, meandering Nanticoke River in the heart of the Delmarva Peninsula.
-Smith named the river for the Native Americans who lived nearby.
+When Captain John Smith explored the rivers of the Chesapeake Bay in 1608, he encountered the gentle, meandering Nanticoke River in the heart of the Delmarva Peninsula.
+The river's name acknowledges the Indigenous communities who lived nearby.

 The 725,000-acre Nanticoke watershed supports a wide variety of plant and animal species, including more rare plants than any other landscape on the Delmarva Peninsula.
-An estimated 20 percent of the watershed has been protected though the work of the Conservancy and its partners.
+An estimated 20 percent of the watershed has been protected though the work of TNC and our partners.

-Funding from the state of Maryland has allowed the Conservancy to protect land through conservation easements to encourage agriculture, support forests for habitat and human use, and protect natural resources by limiting the amount of development on priority properties.
+Funding from the state of Maryland has allowed TNC to protect land through conservation easements to encourage agriculture, support forests for habitat and human use and protect natural resources by limiting the amount of development on priority properties.

 Legally binding conservation easements offer a direct tool for supporting coastal resiliency in the Nanticoke watershed.
 By restricting development along shoreline that is vulnerable to sea level rise, man-made infrastructure is kept out of high-risk areas.

 This eliminates the need to protect homes and other structures from impacts of future storms and flooding.
 An undeveloped shoreline allows both natural marshes and agricultural land to adapt and migrate in response to sea level rise.
 It also provides a buffer for human communities from tidal and wind driven water surges.